vysmich/vysmich/README.md

-# Hi, I’m Michal and I am from Brno (Czech Republic)
+# Hi, I’m Michal and I am from Brno (Czech Republic)🇨🇿

 ## <b>I'm looking</b> for a job as a junior coder/ frontend developer.
 I mainly want to improve and be a great developer.